NVIDIA/aistore/docs/python_api.md

 def delete(etl_id: str)
 ```

 Delete ETL with given ETL_ID.
-Deletes all pods created by kubernetes for this ETL.
-Can only a delete a stopped ETL.
+Deletes pods created by Kubernetes for this ETL and specifications for this ETL in Kubernetes.

+Note: Running ETLs cannot be deleted.

 **Arguments**: